The Analysis for Innovators (A4I) Competition has been running since 2016 and is now in the fifth round of funding.

 Key to the success of A4I are the brokerage meetings that are arranged between the companies and experts from the A4I partners.
 These meetings allow the company to discuss their problem with experts who want to work with the company to address the problem.

-The current fourth round of the programme builds upon that experience.
+The current fifth round of the programme builds upon that experience.
 It continues to focus on brokering successful relationships between UK companies and the UK’s National Measurement Institutes (NPL, NEL, NML and STFC) and then grant-funding follow-on projects to address the company’s problems.

 Each Round of the competition is divided into three distinct parts: